Immerse Yourself in Traditions Known & Unknown

 We also offer teacher professional development opportunities in performing and visual arts.
 These opportunities are offered in conjunction with exhibits, visiting artists, and special events.
 Please check back for opportunities!

-Click here to download a flyer of upcoming school day performances.
+Click here to download a list of upcoming school performances.
 For more information please contact: David Torres, DavidM.Torres@state.nm.us, 505-383-4770 or Elsa Menendez, email@example.com.

 For any Visual arts workshops, or teacher professional development, please contact: Elena Baca, Elenad.firstname.lastname@example.org, 505-383-4734.